kstenerud/concise-encoding/cbe-specification.md

 A CBE document begins with a version specifier, which is composed of the octet `0x83`, followed by a version number (an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) representing which version of this specification the document adheres to).

 **Note**: `0x83` has been chosen as the first byte of a CBE document because it is an invalid encoding in the most common text formats.
-This is useful for situations where the data encoding can be ambiguous (for example in [QR code "binary" mode](https://en.wikipedia.org/wiki/QR_code#Storage)): after a failed decode attempt in the default format, implementations can safely try binary encodings that have deterministic signatures.
+This is useful for situations where the data encoding can be ambiguous (for example in [QR code "binary" mode](https://en.wikipedia.org/wiki/QR_code#Storage)): after a failed decode attempt in their default format, implementations can safely try binary encodings that have deterministic signatures.

  * 0x80-0xBF are [continuation bytes in UTF-8](https://en.wikipedia.org/wiki/UTF-8#Encoding), which are invalid as the first byte of a UTF-8 character.
  * 0x80-0x9F are [undefined in all parts of ISO 8859 (1 through 16)](https://en.wikipedia.org/wiki/ISO/IEC_8859-1#Code_page_layout).